giorgiovass/GitHub-Job-Number1Test/Demo Files/test/orange.md

 ## Using the Braze Postman collection

-If you have a Postman account (you can download macOS, Windows, and Linux versions from the [Postman website][1]), you can open our Postman documentation in your own Postman app by clicking the orange **Run in Postman** button.
+If you have a Postman account (and you can download the respective macOS, Windows, and Linux versions from the [Postman website][1]), you can open our Postman documentation in your own Postman app by clicking the orange **Run in Postman** button.
 You can then [create an environment](#setting-up-your-postman-environment), or use our Braze REST API environment as a template, and edit the available `POST` and `GET` requests to suit your needs.

 ### Setting up your Postman environment